ArkinSolomon/xpkg-web-apps/docs/xpkg-developers/identity-service.md

 ### Proprietary OAuth2 Differences

 In OAuth2, the user is typically given an access code after authorization, which is forwarded to a server (called the client), which recieves the token.
-However, for proprietary services, the user is given teh access token in place of the OAuth2 code.
+However, for proprietary services, the user is given the access token in place of the OAuth2 code.
 It is the client's responsibility to fetch manage the access token(s) they are issued.
 X-Pkg attempts to make this simpler by expiring access tokens that access sensitive content (like registry tokens) quickly.

 This works this way for several reasons: in order to remain RESTful, proprietary server backends do not retain token information.
 Additionally, X-Pkg web-applications are not backed by one singular server, rather they are statically served, and dynamically load content using X-Pkg's APIs.